JLDevOps/Meteor-Tinder-Clone-Template/README.md

     ```sh
     unzip Meteor-Tinder-Clone-Template.zip
     ```
-2. Go into the folder
+2. Create a meteor app with a folder name
     ```sh
-    cd Meteor-Tinder-Clone
+    meteor create tinder-clone
     ```
-3. Run this command to start the project
+3. Either drag and copy the files from the zip folder over to the app folder or use:
     ```sh
+    cp -a /Metor-Tinder-Clone/. /tinder-clone/
+    ```
+4. Go into the folder
+    ```sh
+    cd tinder-clone
+    ```
+5. Run this command to start the project
+    ```sh
     meteor run
     ```

+## Q & A

+Q. "I am getting an error message to add packages."
+A. Please take a look at Sam Corcos's tutorial on [Meteor-React-Ionic Mobile Tinder App](https://medium.com/@SamCorcos/meteor-react-ionic-mobile-app-part-1-the-basic-template-9355ebf3397f) for the necessary packages that are needed for meteor.